 46% of executives surveyed believed that the French recovery plan is more effective than that in other countries.

-The five development priorities put forward by foreign businesses for France are: support for innovation, reduction of taxation, improvement of the quality of its products, access to skills and adaptation of regulations to technological breakthroughs.
+The five development priorities put forward by foreign businesses for France were: support for innovation, reduction of taxation, improvement of the quality of its products, access to skills and adaptation of regulations to technological breakthroughs.

 Change in the number of foreign investment projects recorded in France, the United Kingdom and Germany since 2010